DHANUSH194/Bat-Ball-Stump-Game/README.md

-A basic project on Bat-Ball-Stump Game.\n
+A basic project on Bat-Ball-Stump Game.
-It is a game between the user and computer.\n
+It is a game between the user and computer.
-Rules of the game are:\n
+Rules of the game are:
-Bat beats Ball.\n
+1.Bat beats Ball.
-Ball beats Stump.\n
+2.Ball beats Stump.
-Stump beats bat.\n
+3.Stump beats bat.
 It shows the number of wins, losses and ties.